seanbao/mnemonas/docs/docker-deployment.en.md

 - Writes `MNEMONAS_UID` and `MNEMONAS_GID` from the current host user.
 - Creates `MNEMONAS_DATA_DIR`.
 - Runs Docker preflight checks.
-- Starts Compose with `docker compose up -d --build` when `--start` is used.
+- Starts Compose when `--start` is used.
+With `MNEMONAS_IMAGE=mnemonas:local`, it runs a local build; with a release image tag, it uses `docker compose up --pull missing --no-build` to pull a missing image and prevent local builds.

 First startup creates persistent config under `<MNEMONAS_DATA_DIR>/config.toml`.
 The initial Web UI password is stored at: